chrismccord/elixir_express/advanced/holding_state.md

 This application shows how to manage and hold state via "homegrown" processes and how OTP conventions have been built up around these ideas.

-While Elixir is immutable, state can be held in processes that continously recurse on themselves.
+While Elixir is immutable, state can be held in processes that continuously recurse on themselves.
 Processes can then accept messages from other processes to return or change their current state.

 Example: